ks-avinash/Python-Django-Polls-App/README.md

   <li>A public site that lets people view polls and vote in them.</li>
   <li>An admin site that lets you add, change and delete polls.</li>
 </ol>

+Django is a free and open source web application framework, written in Python